sagemath/sagewiki_to_gh-2022-10-10/PariDevInSage.md

 = Step by step tutorial on how to use PARI/GP development version in Sage =

 This tutorial explains how to use a PARI/GP development version inside Sage.
+This is currently a bit hackish and the aim is to have this possibility natively supported (see [[https://groups.google.com/forum/#!topic/sage-devel/nTwhCV89FXE|this thread on sage-devel]].

 == Prerequisites ==